May 31, 2022

 For further questions, contact Asia Cline, Communications & Community Relations Coordinator at firstname.lastname@example.org or (360) 426-8255 x5254.

-Last year, we invited Mason County's 5th grade students for a special presentation at our Energy Expo during Public Power Week.
-This year, we expect about 700 5th graders to join us throughout the week to take part in a fun and exciting field trip about all things energy: from generation to efficiency; from telecommunications to safety.
+In 2020, we invited Mason County's 5th grade students for a special presentation at our Energy Expo during Public Power Week to take part in a fun and exciting field trip about all things energy: from generation to efficiency; from telecommunications to safety.